Jefferson Barracks National Cemetery - St. Louis, Missouri

 We never forget and I believe most folks (close to us) know that.
 But then the masses that we encounter have never experienced Suicide (as we have) just remain clueless.

 You have to guard your emotional wits and strengths for things you can do.
 If you think you are going to change the world in this regard, you are setting yourself up for discouragement which can lead to anger or bitterness.

 For those in your survivor family . . . this is where sharing becomes productive.
 We feed off each other . . . either to lift each other up . . . or drag each other down.
 It is a crazy balance and takes some practice and master.

 No one becomes better sitting around waiting . . . that certain event (which we have no idea what it is) to happen (at least I have never seen it work.)

 Communities of face-to-face survivor groups have been the best avenue for me.
-There are many potential benefits to reading but there is a certain power that rams things up when you can hear and see positive changes in fellow survivors.
-For me it planted the idea "If they can get better . . . well, maybe I could too."
+There are many potential benefits to reading but there is a certain power that ramps things up when you can hear and see positive changes in fellow survivors.
+For me, it planted the idea "If they can get better . . . well, maybe I could too."

 I will go back and visit old ones and am encouraged to see folks from over decades in the past.